 Tickets are required (see “Tickets” below).

 Degrees are officially conferred on the candidates of each of the divisions of the University.
-The Columbia gates will open at 8:30 am, and guests are advised to be in their seats by 10:00 am, if not earlier.
+The Columbia gates will open at 8:30 am, and guests are advised to be in their seats by 10:00 am, if not earlier, since the academic procession begins at 10:15.
 Further information about the Columbia ceremony is available at University Commencement.

 Candidates will assemble in the Barnard gymnasium at 8:45 am and go in procession across Broadway to the Columbia ceremony at 9:00 sharp.
 There is no assigned seating.